Utah has had unseasonably warm weather and

 And just for the record, I didn't hear one swear word in the commotion.

-It should be noted that it was the Primary Program today in church.
+It should be noted that the primary program was held today in church.

 prepare, sing, and speak the entire meeting.